hrubanj/webpage/_posts/2023-10-17-controlling-home-power-plant-with-ai-part-1.markdown

 ### Purchasing vs. selling prices
 The buying price will usually be higher than the selling price.
-It is possible to both buying and selling electricity at spot prices.
+It is possible to both buy and sell electricity at spot prices.
 The grid operator charges a transmission fee for sold electricity.

 Interestingly, spot prices can be negative.
 This means that you would have to pay for selling electricity.